Organic Soap Nuts Deseeded

 Time for some DIY fun!
 Basically this is a water extraction method to extract saponin from the Soap Nuts.
 Like cooking a pot of Soap Nut Soup.
 When boiling, suds will form and so be careful not to let the suds overflow.

-- Add 1.5 litres (6 cups) of water into a pot.
+Add 1.5 liters (6 cups) of water into a pot.

-- Turn to high heat and bring it to a boil.
+Turn to high heat and bring it to a boil.

-- Once the water is boiling, turn down to low heat and let it simmer for another 30mins.
+Once the water is boiling, turn down to low heat and let it simmer for another 30mins.
 Stir occasionally.

 Strain away the Soap Nuts and store Soap Nut Liquid in a bottle for use.
 It can keep up to a week.

 Soap Nuts can be added to your compost.

-Specific: Not for internal use.
+Avoid: Not for internal use.